Steward

 Practical checklist

-Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a packet.
+Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a maintenance report.

-Tie reminders to confirmed service events.
+Tie reminders to confirmed service visits.

 Let the owner override intervals.